jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 ### Configure the Security Domain by Manually Editing the Server Configuration File

-1. If it is running, stop the JBoss EAP 6.1 server.
+1. If it is running, stop the JBoss server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone.xml`
 3. Open the `JBOSS_HOME/standalone/configuration/standalone.xml` file in an editor and locate the subsystem `urn:jboss:domain:security`.
 4. Add the following XML to the :